-Diffusion Pharmaceuticals has a small molecule that enhances oxygen delivery to hypoxic tissues (Trans sodium crocetinate or TSC).
+Diffusion Pharmaceuticals has a small molecule that enhances oxygen delivery to hypoxic tissues (Trans sodium crocetinate, "TSC").
 Since GBM is a highly hypoxic tumor, increased oxygenation is thought to enhance standard of care chemoradiation therapy.
-TSC is currently being investigated in a Phase 3 clinical trial in patients with inoperable GBM.
+TSC is currently being investigated in a Phase 3 clinical trial in patients in newly diagnosed GBM.